advice-animal/feedforward/docs/getting-started/tutorial.md

 Note: It should only yield if the value changed, for performance.
 (Later steps have already been informed of the unmodified value!)

-What `update_generation` does is update this step's slot in the generation tuple to be the specific batch's generation number -- this ensures that any later steps that were run eagerly will be informed that there are new contents.
+What `update_generations` does is update this step's slot in the generations tuple to be the specific batch's generation number -- this ensures that any later steps that were run eagerly will be informed that there are new contents.
 If we didn't change the contents, however, we can use those results already in